DeepDoge/primitive-math/README.md

 - value: `0`
 - pending work: two decrements

-Negative numbers are not real values — they are **unapplied work**.
-Primitive Math keeps that debt explicit.
+Negative numbers are not real values.
+They are **unapplied work**.

+Primitive Math keeps that debt explicit instead of inventing a new number system to hide it.

+---

 ## Division and Non-Termination